-cruises – Page 2 – Crown Cruise Vacations
+cruises Archives – Page 2 of 6 – Crown Cruise Vacations

 The dog days of summer may be upon us, and the heat may be keeping us in the shade and seeking the comfort of Air Conditioning, but we’re still itching to get cruising – and fall foliage is closer than you might think.
 This means that Canada/New England cruise season is coming close, and we thought we’d share one of our favorite destinations heading up the coast of Atlantic Canada, Saint John.

 The best cruise ever went up for sale today.
 If we could only choose one cruise to take in our life, this would be it.
 It’s on the Oceania Insignia in January, 2015 and it lasts 180 days!
 Six months on a ship seems like a long time, but with all the places that this ship is going, it doesn’t feel long enough.

 We don’t normally talk about the physical ports here.
 After all, a destination isn’t normally defined by the building travelers pass through on the way in or out of a city.
 But the story behind Hong Kong’s new cruise terminal is too excellent not to share.
 As of this week, what used to be one of the world’s most dangerous airports has become one of the most amazing cruise ports.